Name: Hannah Yip

 I am a Research Assistant for 'GEMMS – Gateway to Early Modern Manuscript Sermons', based at the University of Regina, Saskatchewan (Principal Investigators: Professor Jeanne Shami and Dr Anne James) (January 2018 – present).

-- Yip, Hannah, ‘What is a homily in post-Reformation England?’, Journal of Ecclesiastical History (forthcoming)
+- Yip, Hannah, ‘What was a homily in post-Reformation England?’, Journal of Ecclesiastical History (forthcoming)

 - Yip, Hannah, Review of Katherine Acheson (ed.), Early Modern English Marginalia (Routledge, 2019), Renaissance Studies (forthcoming 2019)